lukasbystricky/GSoC_FFD/README.md

 ## Code Description

+### `FluidSolver.cs`

-The class `FluidSolver.cs` contains all the functions needed to advance a simulation 1 time step.
+The FluidSolver class contains all the functions needed to advance a simulation 1 time step.
 To initialize it you must provide:

 1. The initial velocity in each coordinate direction (`u0[, ,]`, `v0[, ,]` and `w0[, ,]`)
 2. A domain (inherited from `Domain.cs`) that contains information about the mesh, obstacles and boundary conditions